milesman34/Cost-Calculator/README.md

 # Config Format

 Configs are written in YAML.
+Programs must be restarted to respond to changes in configs.

 Pack configs are used to define crafting recipes. `packs/example.yaml` provides an example of such a config.
 Using this format will allow you to determine which crafting recipes you want to use.
 You can change the current pack with the configs, and also determine what commands can be used to stop getting items from the user.